osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 The framework supports running ingestion scenarios for different approaches, so the base class "IngestionBenchmarkBase" contains the key framework components for running an ingestion benchmark.
 It defines the nested class "IngestionTask" to encapsulate the logic for invoking an ingestion API, creating the stream of ingestion requests, and handling the API response stream.
 The nested classes "IngestionTaskParams" and "IngestionTaskResults" are used to contain the parameters needed by the task and to return performance results from the task.

 "IngestionBenchmarkBase" provides the method "ingestionExperiment()" for sweeping combinations of parameter values for variables like number of threads and number of API streams, and calculating an overall performance benchmark for the run.
 The lower level method "ingestionScenario()" is used by the experiment driver method to run an individual scenario and measure its performance.
 This method is also used in the integration test framework to create a regression test that not only runs the ingestion scenario to create data in the archive, but verifies database contents and API responses.
-See section 3.1.9 for more details.
+See section "integration testing" for more details.

 The application class "BenchmarkStreamingIngestion" extends the base class to run a performance benchmark for the "ingestDataStream()" bidirectional streaming Ingestion Service API.
 It defines the nested class "StreamingIngestionTask", implementing the "call()" method to call the API, send a stream of requests, handle the response stream, and collect performance stats.

-##### query service performance benchmarking
+#### query service performance benchmarking

 The query service benchmark framework is a bit more complicated than the ingestion service framework because it also loads the data into MongoDB to be used in the performance benchmark.
 Initially, it utilized data loaded by the ingestion benchmark, but we decided to make it a standalone application and added the data-loading mechanism.
 The diagram below shows the query service benchmark framework.